Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 As early as your mid-20s, you may start to notice changes in your skin’s texture, especially if you spend lots of time in the sun, smoke cigarettes and/or don’t have a consistent skincare routine.
 While eventually developing wrinkles and fine lines is inevitable, since they’re a natural byproduct of the aging process, you can definitely keep your skin looking young by taking care of it.

-Want to know how to diminish the appearance of wrinkles?
+Want to know how to diminish the appearance of forehead wrinkles and fine lines?
 In this article, learn about helpful ways to improve the appearance of your skin’s tone and texture, such as with help from supplements, sunscreen and certain skincare ingredients.

 Wrinkles describe lines and creases that form in your skin, especially as you age.
-They’re most likely to develop around your eyes, forehead, mouth and neck, since these are parts of your face that you use repeatedly when making facial expressions.
+They’re most likely to develop around your eyes, forehead, mouth and neck, since these are parts of your face that you use repeatedly when making facial expressions — hence they're called "expression lines."

 When do they first show up?
 Usually in your late 20s to mid 30s.
 That being said, even teens can have some “wrinkles” or creases on their face from repeated facial contractions, such as those we make when we’re smiling (hello crow's feet) or blinking.

-What actually causes wrinkles?
+What actually causes wrinkles and fine lines?
 Wrinkles form when the skin loses its volume and elasticity, which happens naturally as someone ages.
 The underlying reasons for these skin changes include a natural loss of collagen in the skin (collagen is a structural protein that makes skin bouncy and firm) and overexposure to free radicals, which takes a toll on skin’s overall resiliency and appearance.

-According to dermatologists, key contributing factors to the formation of wrinkles include:
+According to dermatologists, key contributing factors to the formation of wrinkles and fine lines include:

 Skin irritants, which can damage collagen in the skin.